-The Central Tejo, built in 1908 and in operation between 1909 and 1972, was a key thermoelectric power plant for supplying electricity to the Lisbon region.
-Inspired by German and English industrial architecture, it was one of the first buildings in the city to be fully lit by electricity.
-From 1951 onwards, the Tejo Power Plant was used as a reserve power plant, i.e., producing only to supplement the energy supply from hydroelectric plants.
+Built in 1908 and operating between 1909 and 1972, Central Tejo was a thermoelectric power plant essential for supplying electricity to the Lisbon region.
+Inspired by German and English industrial architecture, it was one of the first buildings in the city to be fully lit by electric power.
+From 1951 onwards, Central Tejo was used as a reserve plant, meaning it only produced energy to supplement the supply from hydroelectric plants.

-It was, for more than three decades, the largest power plant in the country, supplying electricity to the city of Lisbon, its entire district and the Santarém Valley.
-However, in 1975 it was disqualified, leaving the productive system.
-Over time, it has undergone several modifications and expansions, having gone through several phases of construction and alteration of the production systems.
+For more than three decades, it was the largest power plant in the country, providing electricity to the city of Lisbon, its entire district, and the Santarém Valley.
+However, in 1975 it was decommissioned and removed from the production system.
+Over time, it underwent several modifications and expansions, going through various construction phases and changes to its production systems.

-In a new Era of its existence, Central Tejo opened to the public for the first time in 1990 as the Electricity Museum.
-Soon after a new period of restoration work on its buildings and equipment, it reopened definitively in 2006.
+In a new era of its existence, Central Tejo opened to the public for the first time in 1990 as the Electricity Museum.
+Shortly after a new period of restoration work on its buildings and equipment, it reopened permanently in 2006.

 Today, it preserves its original machinery and functions as a cultural and educational space, hosting international events and promoting energy education.